 When we think of oral hygiene, our thoughts first land on beautiful, straight and cavity-free pearly whites.
 However, healthy gums are just as important for maintaining good hygiene and a gleaming smile.
 Gum diseases, such as Gingivitis and Periodontitis, are caused by significant plaque build-up along and under the gum line.
-Plaque contains high amounts of bad bacteria which causes infections to occur in and around the bones and gums which hold the teeth in place.
+Plaque contains high amounts of bad bacteria which cause infections to occur in and around the bones and gums which hold the teeth in place.

 Gingivitis is a milder gum disease which causes the gums to swell and bleed.
 Gingivitis can be treated and long term damage can be avoided.
 Periodontitis is far more severe and damages the bone that holds the teeth in place, causing irreparable damage.
 This is reason enough to ensure good gum care is part of your daily oral care regimen.

-How to get, and maintain, healthy gums:
+How to get, and maintain healthy gums:

 Flossing is the number one gum disease prevention method.
 It is a cheap way to remove plaque from the gums, which stops the bacteria in plaque from causing any damage.
 Flossing after every meal is ideal, however, studies have proven that flossing once a day – morning, noon, or night – is sufficient enough to maintain healthy gums.

 Visiting a dentist twice a year will decrease the risk of gum disease.
-A dentist will be able to recognise the early symptoms of gum disease and stop it from developing before it causes any harm to the gums.
+A dentist will be able to recognize the early symptoms of gum disease and stop it from developing before it causes any harm to the gums.
 Tartar forms when plaque builds up and hardens.
 The dentist will be able to remove tartar along with any loose plaque you may have missed when flossing and brushing.

 What you put into your mouth has a direct effect on oral hygiene.
 While it is obvious that sugary foods should be avoided, there are foods you can eat that will improve the state of your gums.

 - An apple a day can keep the dentist away too.
 The constant chewing motion which occurs while chewing on an apple encourages saliva production and cleanses the gums.
 The apple then removes the loose plaque from the gums and aids in getting the stubborn plaque to move.
-This rule applies for other leafy greens and fibre packed food that takes a long time to chew and break down.
+This rule applies for other leafy greens and fiber packed food that takes a long time to chew and break down.

 Brush Twice a Day